joelamming/structured-thinking-inference/BUILD_AND_DEPLOY.md

 ### 9) Tips
 - Pin images by digest for stability: `$REG/orchestrator@sha256:<digest>`.
-- Keep PATs secret; avoid putting them in env vars—use platform registry auth.
+- Keep PATs secret, avoid putting them in env vars, use platform registry auth.
-- Keep the GHCR package public if you don’t want to manage auth on RunPod.
+- Keep the GHCR package public if you don’t want to manage auth on CaaS platform.